 Café at The National Arboretum

-If you haven’t heard about the Pod Playground at the National Arboretum, you and your children are missing out.
-This fun spot is perched on the hill with views over Canberra.
-You will have to pry your children away from this magnificent creation.
+If you haven’t heard about the Pod Playground at the National Arboretum, you are missing out.
+This fun spot is perched on the hill with gorgeous views over Canberra.
 Inside also sits Café at The National Arboretum, with a focus on serving locally grown vegetables, fruits, seafood, dairy and organic and biodynamic meat.
 There’s so much to see at The National Arboretum, such as the cute gift shop with lots of great books, pottery, artwork and accessories, or you might just want to go for a walk with the pram on one of the many tracks.

 Wildflour

-We’re pretty sure 80 per cent of Wildflour’s customers are mothers with children…because it’s so convenient!
-AT their Fyshwick location they have nailed the kids playground, with its own mini library box, balance bikes, a cubby house, slides and swings.
+Wildflour in Fyshwick they have nailed the kids playground, with its own mini library box, balance bikes, a cubby house, slides and swings.
 It’s close enough that you can sit and watch them, or if they’re too little you can request your coffee and food as a takeaway option and join them.
 The coffee is Ona, the food is delicious, the parking is easy, and the cakes and pies are glorious.
-What more can a coffee-deprived mum ask for?
+What more can a sleep-deprived mum ask for?

 Tulips Cafe